ros-industrial-attic/industrial_experimental/industrial_robot_pkg_gen/README.md

-This package is an experimental package to help automate the creation of motoman packages.
+This package is an experimental package to help automate the creation of ROS-Industrial robot packages.
 This package incorporates the following standard procedures:

 Standardize URDFs – see http://wiki.ros.org/Industrial/Tutorials/Create%20a%20URDF%20for%20an%20Industrial%20Robot